Cécile Hernandez: Life and career

-Hernandez-Cervellon began her sporting career as a BMX racer in international competition before discovering snowboarding.
+Hernandez began her sporting career as a BMX racer in international competition before discovering snowboarding.
 On 21 October 2002 she experienced an attack of multiple sclerosis that paralysed her legs for two months.
 As a result, she stopped sport and took refuge in writing, publishing two books for Éditions du Rocher and working for Europe 1 (from 2011) and Le Figaro from 2012, covering the 2012 Summer Paralympics in London.

-In May 2012, Hernandez-Cervellon arranged an endurance race for both disabled and able-bodied athletes, travelling from Lyon to Bordeaux by bicycle and kayak.
+In May 2012, Hernandez arranged an endurance race for both disabled and able-bodied athletes, travelling from Lyon to Bordeaux by bicycle and kayak.
 Then, in 2013, when she happened to try snowboarding again in the French Alps, she was spotted by a member of the French para-snowboarding team.
 She was selected for the Paralympic snowboarding team for the Sochi Games in February 2014, with just over a month to prepare, but was encouraged by her performance at the World Para Snowboard World Cup the previous month.
 She won a silver Paralympic medal at Sochi, with a snowboard cross time of 2:07.31, and was named a knight of the National Order of Merit by then-president François Hollande in June 2014.